By: Team F11-1 Since: March 2020 Licence: MIT

 (by Eugene)

-objects are sorted by the UniqueFoodList
+In essence, Food objects are sorted by the UniqueFoodList (which is inside FoodRecord).

-object is deleted or edited as the order is maintained.
+There is no need to re-sort when a Food object is deleted or edited as the order is maintained.

 For a better understanding of adding and editing Food objects using the update command, please refer to its relevant section here.